SamyGo Remote – Control your samsung tv with android

 Thanks to the SamyGo Project my TV Samsung LE37B650 became a high-tech device.
 Because it has an ethernet port and runs Linux, it enables you to do many cool things with it.
 For example one can run a server application which receives remote signals through your LAN.
 Therefore you have to install “Remote Lan Control” which can be done using the content library (only necessary on B-Series).
 For a how-to see below!

 Because there only was a Windows-client for B-Series TVs and the android client from Samsung only runs on Samsung devices, I wrote an Android-Client to be able to control the TV using my android phone.
 The result can be downloaded from the Android Market.
 The code is licensed under the GPLv2 and is published on Github.

 The app only works for B-Series TVs from Samsung, because “Remote Lan Control” only runs on these devices.
-C-Series and D-Series TVs are now also supported without needing to modify the TV.
+C-Series, D-Series and E-Series TVs are now also supported without needing to modify the TV.
 Samsung created a remote-app for C-Series TVs but it only runs on the iPhone or on Android devices produces by Samsung.
 C-Series devices are able to receive remote signals over the network from scratch (using UPnP) but I’ve no idea how to access the interface and I’m not able to analyse it, because I don’t have such a device.

 How-To for B-Series: